Metriksonas2/eLogistics-api/README.md

 Technologies used for the project:

+* Front end - **React** (``/eLogistics-client`` repository)
 * Back end - **PHP** (Symfony)

 ---

+## Project goal

+To create a system called "eLogistics", where clients would be able to sign up, create cargos from listed items, buy listed orders from orders list.

 ## What is this application?

-This is a simple CRUD type logistics app for creating or accepting orders.
+This is a simple CRUD type logistics app for creating or accepting cargos.
 You can also create your own cargos from listed items, that will be included in your created orders.

 ## How to prepare application?